Many motorcycle gloves use leather as one component, among other durable synthetic fabrics.

 And the quality is immediately apparent in the feel.

-No doubt, these will soften up and mould to the hand with time.
+These will undoubtedly soften up and mould to the hand with time.
 But they feel pretty good right out of the box.

 The membrane layer is 100% waterproof with a decent level of breathability.

 A double-layered, padded palm offers protection in a fall but doesn’t negatively affect feedback or control.
-In fact, the first thing you’ll probably notice is the tactile feel.
+The first thing you’ll probably notice is the tactile feel.

 For a waterproof glove with decent heat insulation, these are barely noticeable.